10 Reasons Kyushu Is Japan’s Best-Kept Secret: Volcanoes, Onsen, and More!

 From there, you can also visit Amano Iwato-jinja Shrine, an ancient shrine inside a cave.

 Because Takachiho is not the easiest place to get to, the best way to visit this area is by car or by sightseeing bus.
+Full-day combo tours featuring Takachiho Gorge usually depart from Kumamoto and Fukuoka.

-Kawachi Fuji-en Gardens in Kitakyushu
+Kawachi Fuji-en Gardens (Kitakyushu)

 Kawachi Fuji-en gardens In Kyushu